-All through my life, I’ve dealt with feelings of low self-esteem and self-worth.
+All throughout my life, I’ve dealt with feelings of low self-esteem and self-worth.
 I felt undone, incomplete, or insignificant.
 Along the way, I realized this stemmed from my childhood.
 I did not ask for it.
 I certainly did not want it.
 But with an undeniably painful past and a seemingly questionable future, I muddled through life.
 I thought a man could save me, but he only tried to make me into his own image!
 I became his shadow, worshiped the ground he walked on, subservient to his every whim.
 I was truly lost, with no identity, no voice – no me.
 Yet I held on, not wanting to lose him then.
 By the way, that’s a perfect example of insecurity: the more easily threatened we are, the more insecure we are.

 Beth Moore says: “Insecurity lives in constant terror of loss.”
 As I’ve mentioned before, I’ve been reading Beth Moore’s So Long, Insecurity with the subtitle you’ve been a bad friend to us.
 Wish she wrote this book 40 years ago!
 She says that insecurity is not only a woman’s battle.
 She identifies insecurity as a “profound sense of self-doubt – a deep feeling of uncertainty about our basic worth and our place in the world.
 The insecure man or woman lives in constant fear of rejection and a deep uncertainty about whether his or her own feelings and desires are legitimate.”

 I thought about myself as a Christian, why from time to time do I still struggle with insecurities?
 Why does rejection crush me so?
 Why do I second guess everything?
 Beth reveals an interesting point about herself in her book: “I not only lack security, I also lack faith.
 I don’t just doubt myself, I also doubt God about myself.

 Now I don’t know about you, but that struck a core in me!

 She goes on to say how some of us never seek healing from God for our insecurities because we feel like we don’t fit the profile.
 But insecurity’s best cover is perfectionism.
 Now there’s a mask for you!